tdosborne-databricks/slack-genie-n8n-integration/README.md

 #### **B. Deploy Databricks App via Asset Bundle**

-- Clone this repository and update the `host` key in the `workspace` mapping under your target (e.g., dev) to your Databricks workspace host.
+- Clone this repository and edit the `databricks.yml` file by replacing <your-databricks-workspace-host> with your Databricks workspace host and <your-scope-name> with the scope that was created to store the Databricks secrets.

 - Deploy the bundle:
 ```bash
 databricks bundle validate